 A pardon also lifts various legal disabilities, such as when applying for housing.
 For instance, a landlord who would normally not lease to people with a criminal history may reconsider when they see that you have been forgiven by the state’s highest executive authority.

 Note that some states are stricter than Colorado law and federal law, and that a Colorado pardon may be insufficient to restore gun rights in those states.
-If you have been pardoned in Colorado and intend to travel, you should research other states’ gun laws to learn whether you may lawfully have guns there.
+If you have been pardoned in Colorado and intend to travel, you should research other states’ gun laws to learn whether you may lawfully have guns there.6

-Almost anyone who was convicted of a crime in Colorado and has served out the criminal sentence is eligible for a Governor’s pardon after a waiting period.
 A Governor’s pardon can be granted for any Colorado state crime, except for treason and in the case of impeachment.
+To qualify for a Governor’s pardon, you need to demonstrate:

-- Good character prior to conviction,
+- Good moral character prior to conviction,

 - Good conduct during confinement,